-(a) Represents non-cash stock compensation expense of approximately \$0.1 million per quarter, except for second quarter 2019 and third quarter 2019 in which we recognized \$22.6 million and \$2.9 million, respectively, of non-cash stock compensation expense primarily associated with the initial public offering.
+Represents non-cash stock compensation expense of approximately \$0.1 million per quarter, except for second quarter 2019 and third quarter 2019 in which we recognized \$22.6 million and \$2.9 million, respectively, of non-cash stock compensation expense primarily associated with the initial public offering.
 The remainder represents dividend cash payments made in respect of vested options as a result of dividends declared in connection with our 2016 Recapitalization and our 2018 Recapitalization.
-As of September 28, 2019, we expected to pay an additional \$4.1 million in the aggregate on options as they vest in respect of such dividends, of which \$3.3 million was expected to be paid in the fourth quarter of fiscal year 2019 and \$0.3 million was expected to be paid in the fourth quarter of fiscal year 2019.
+As of September 28, 2019, we expected to pay an additional (a) \$4.1 million in the aggregate on options as they vest in respect of such dividends, of which \$3.3 million was expected to be paid in the fourth quarter of fiscal year 2019 and \$0.3 million was expected to be paid in fiscal year 2020.
+Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the repricing of first and second lien credit adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years.
+Represents impairment charges with respect to planned store closures and gains or losses on dispositions of assets in connection with store transitions to new IOs. (d)

-(b) Represents debt extinguishment and modification costs related to the write-off of debt issuance costs and non-capitalizable expenses related to the repricing of first and second lien credit facilities in June 2017, the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization, the extinguishment of our Second Lien Credit Agreement in second quarter 2019 and the Incremental Agreement entered into with respect to our First Lien Credit Agreement in third quarter 2019.
+(b) facilities in June 2017, the modification of our first and second lien credit facilities in connection with our 2018 Recapitalization, the extinguishment of our Second Lien Credit Agreement in second quarter 2019 and the Incremental Agreement entered into with respect to our First Lien Credit Agreement in third quarter 2019.

-(c) Consists of the non-cash portion of rent expense, which reflects the extent to which our Straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
-The adjustment can vary depending on the average age of our lease portfolio, which has been impacted by our significant growth in recent years.
+(c) Consists of the non-cash portion of rent expense, which reflects the extent to which our straight-line rent expense recognized under GAAP exceeds or is less than our cash rent payments.
+The